-5. Is it a cultural observation or a stereotype to say, for example, that Mexicans are more relaxed about time commitments than Americans?
-(Think a minute before answering.
-How would you justify and explain your answer if challenged?
-Could both answers be right in some way?)
+5. Is it a cultural observation or a stereotype to say, for example, that Mexicans are more relaxed about time

 6. List at least three ways you may be able to increase your cultural awareness and understanding of diversity on your campus.